 Try some chocolate keto chia pudding, or make a yummy chia seed drink by adding chia seeds to warm water, mixing with a spoon, letting them sit overnight in your fridge, then adding the mixture to green tea with stevia or your favorite beverage.

 When it comes to the keto diet, avocados are an all-time MVP.
 Whether it’s healthy fats, vitamins, or minerals, avocados consistently make the cut.
+They offer an excellent source of daily fiber while keeping your blood sugar levels low with lots of healthy fat.

-A large avocado (200 grams) has:
+A large avocado (200 grams) has[*]:

 - 3.6 grams of net carbs